giarmama/Milestone-3---Team-22---3M/README.md

 pip install -r requirements.txt
 ```

-Data files should be downloaded from google drvie and the Data folder placed in the root directory.
+Data files should be downloaded from google drive and the Data folder placed in the root directory.
 The folder additional sources is the datasets with the 14 additional sources mentioned in our report for exploration.

 ```